CAADE/ADC/docs/Solution/Cloud-Stack/SubSystem-Cloud-Stack.rst

 The Automotive Data Center spans multiple data centers and needs to an architecture that connects the data centers so they can be managed together and applications can span multiple data centers.
-The `Cloudlet <http:/cloudlet.readthedocs.io>`_ architecture is used to aid in the connectivity across Data Centers.
+The Cloudlet_ architecture is used to aid in the connectivity across Data Centers.

 In this case each data center has some common elements which include a Data Lake, a Hybrid Cloud